ChinaID/xDeliverer/README.md

 # xDeliverer
-A very simple service application to deliver A file to ftp/sftp server automaticlly
+It is a very simple Windows Services Application to deliver a file to ftp/sftp server.
+Some times, you may need an application that can just deliver one file to remote server

 Website: http://www.zhirenhang.com/programing/xdeliverer/

-Bug report: chinaid@msn.com

 # Copyright
 Base author: [Zeljko Marjanovic] https://bitbucket.org/ZeljkoMarjanovic/libssh2-delphi